Port Royal, Nova Scotia: Best Things to Do – Top Picks

 Discover the Heritage of Port Royal

-Start your trip at the Port Royal National Historic Site, located just 10 minutes from Annapolis Royal1.
+Start your trip at the Port Royal National Historic Site, located just 10 minutes from Annapolis Royal.
 This spot offers a glimpse into the lives of early settlers and their maritime traditions.
 Guided tours bring the past to life, making it an essential part of your visit.

 Don’t miss the chance to explore lesser-known gems like the preserved lighthouses along the coast.
 These historic beacons stand as symbols of the region’s maritime legacy.
 Each one has its own story, adding depth to your journey.